 What is Tennis Elbow?

-Tennis elbow, also known as lateral epicondylitis, is one of the most common soft tissue conditions of the arm that affects 1-3%of American adults.
-It is caused by repetitive overuse movements of the arm and wrist, resulting in inflammation to the tendons of the elbow.
+Tennis elbow, also known as lateral epicondylitis, is a painful condition that affects the elbow.
+It is one of the most common soft tissue conditions of the arm that affects 1-3% of American adults.
+It is caused by overuse of the forearm muscles and tendons, which can lead to small tears in the tendons that attach to the lateral epicondyle, a bony bump on the outer side of the elbow.

 Common Signs and Symptoms of Tennis Elbow

-- achy pain or burning sensation on the outside part of your elbow
+- Pain or tenderness on the outer side of the elbow

 Common treatments include: